rogerspooner/zigzagdiagram/README.md

 I drew it to help me visualise a day I am planning with an Interrail pass.
 I need to get from one of two starting points, via a special railway section, to a destination the next day (within the Interrail rules).
 How many chances do I get for mistakes?

+A lot of this was written with the help of ChatGPT.

 (c) Roger Spooner 2024